nodefleet/superapp-deployment/monitoring-stack/README.md

 - http://monitoring.localhost/
 	user: admin, pass: canopy

 ### Clearing data

-This command clears all monitoring stack data grafana, loki, prometheus and also canopy nodes data for a hard reset of the environment
+This command clears all canopy nodes data for a hard reset of the environment

 ```bash
 sudo make reset